jzzc123123-bit/SWAT-DPS-NSGA2/README.md

 ## Notes

 This repository is a method-code release together with the raw SWAT input projects used in the study (see `RawData/`).
-It does not include plotting scripts or paper-figure reproduction files.
 Update the paths in the optimization scripts before running.